 Clinical drug development involves a lengthy and expensive process with an uncertain outcome.
-We may incur additional costs or experience delays in completing, or ultimately be unable to complete, the development and commercialization of our product candidates.
+We may incur additional costs or experience delays in completing, or ultimately be unable to complete, the development and commercialization of our product candidates.\

 The risk of failure for all of our product candidates is high.
 Before obtaining marketing approval from regulatory authorities for the sale of any product candidate, we must complete preclinical development and then conduct extensive clinical trials to demonstrate the safety and efficacy of our product candidates in humans.
 Clinical testing is expensive, difficult to design and implement and can take many years to complete, and its outcome is inherently uncertain.
 Failure can occur at any time during the clinical trial process.
 Further, the results of preclinical studies and early clinical trials of our product candidates may not be predictive of the results of subsequent clinical trials, and interim results of a clinical trial do not necessarily predict final results.
 Moreover, preclinical and clinical data are often susceptible to varying interpretations and analyses, and many companies that have believed their product candidates performed satisfactorily in preclinical studies and clinical trials have nonetheless failed to obtain marketing approval of their products.
-For instance, the FDA issued a non-approval letter for tipifarnib in AML in June 2005.
+For instance, the FDA issued a non-approval letter for tipifarnib in acute myeloid leukemia in June 2005.
 It is impossible to predict when or if any of our product candidates will prove effective or safe in humans or will receive regulatory approval.

 We may experience delays in our clinical trials and we do not know whether planned clinical trials will begin or enroll patients on time, need to be redesigned or be completed on schedule, if at all.
+We have experienced a delay in completing the manufacture of clinical supplies of KO-947, which has resulted in a delay in submitting an IND for KO-947.
+We currently anticipate commencing a Phase 1 trial of KO-947 in the first half of 2017, however, if we are unable to timely complete the manufacture of clinical supplies of KO-947, our clinical trial may be further delayed, or may not start at all.
 If the FDA or IRBs have comments on our study plans for our ongoing or planned Phase 2 clinical trials of tipifarnib or our planned Phase 1 clinical trial of KO-947 that we are required to address, such studies may be delayed, or may not start at all.
 Clinical trials may be delayed, suspended or prematurely terminated at any time by us or by the FDA or other similar regulatory agency if it is determined at any time that patients may be or are being exposed to unacceptable health risks, including risk of death, or if compounds are not manufactured in compliance with current good manufacturing practice, or cGMP, regulations or with acceptable quality.
 There can be no assurance that the FDA will not put any of our product candidates on clinical hold in the future.
 We may experience numerous unforeseen events during, or as a result of, clinical trials that could delay or prevent our ability to receive marketing approval or commercialize our product candidates.
 Clinical trials may be delayed, suspended or prematurely terminated because costs are greater than we anticipate or for a variety of reasons, such as: